Seaway (band): Pure Noise Records (2014–2017)

 In July 2014, Seaway signed to Pure Noise Records.
 In September, the band performed at Riot Fest.
 In October, the group supported Bayside on their headlining US tour.
 On November 4, Seaway released and released their debut EP "All In My Head" featuring the singles "Your Best Friend" and "Alberta."
 In November, they supported Four Year Strong on their headlining US tour.
 The band went on to tour heavily in 2015.
 Seaway supported Neck Deep on The Intercontinental Championships tour in the United Kingdom throughout January and February.
 In March, the band went on to support Bayside on their 15th anniversary tour through the United States.
 The group joined As It Is and This Wild Life in the United Kingdom once again in May, as a support act, and performed both at Slam Dunk Festival (UK) and Warped Tour.
 On August 19, Seaway released a music video for the first single of their sophomore record Colour Blind, directly by YEAH!
 Films and featuring footage from the band's high school years.

 On September 23, 2015, a second single titled "Airhead" was made available for streaming.
 Colour Blind, Seaway's first full length album on Pure Noise records was released on October 23 Three days later, a music video for the single "Best Mistake" was released.
 The band toured the U.S. in October and November, supporting Knuckle Puck with support from Head North and Sorority Noise.

 In March/April 2016, Seaway joined Knuckle Puck on a UK/Europe tour with additional support from Boston Manor.
 On April 5, the band released a music video for "Stubborn Love".
 The band then toured as part of the Pure Noise Tour 2016, as direct support to Hit the Lights.
 Seaway began their first Canadian headliner in July 2016, with support from Rarity and Coldfront.
 In Fall 2016, the band went on tour with The Wonder Years, Real Friends, Knuckle Puck, and Moose Blood.

 In October 2016, Seaway announced plans to headline a tour in the United Kingdom for early 2017.
 In March and April 2017, Seaway supported Simple Plan on the No Pads, No Helmets...
 Just Balls anniversary tour through Canada and the United States.
 Prior to the tour, the band had announced a return to the studio for pre-production on their next album.
 The group announced the completion of LP3 on May 21.

-On June 1, 2017 it was announced that Seaway would be a part of the Fearless Records Punk Goes... series on the seventh instalment in the Punk Goes Pop series.
-It was also announced the same day that they would be covering The Chainsmokers and singer Halsey's hit single Closer.
-The cover was released on July 14, 2017 via Fearless Records.